 What to Look for in a Wall-to-Wall Carpet

 Nylon, for instance, is a durable synthetic fiber that’s easy to clean and stain-resistant.
-Polypropylene is also durable and stain-resistant but may be less soft.
+Polypropylene is also durable and stain-resistant but less soft.
 Wool, a natural fiber, is luxurious, stain-resistant, and durable but more expensive.

 Berber-style carpets are suitable for high-traffic areas.
 Cut pile carpet fibers are long, fluffy, and silky.
 Cut-pile carpets are ideal for formal settings and bedrooms.
 The texture of loop pile carpets makes them suitable for high-traffic areas.